DawnDeMeo/dotnet-koans-solutions/README.md

 This repo contains my own solutions.
 Please see the [original repo](https://github.com/DotNetKoans/DotNetKoans) for a clean copy to try for yourself.

+Note that AboutStrings.cs behaves differently on Windows and Mac, so the solutions in the file may not work for everyone.
+Also pay attention to what Visual Studio Code indicates for your line endings.

+- Dawn DeMeo

 <p align="center">
 <img width="300px" src="https://raw.githubusercontent.com/NotMyself/DotNetKoans/master/static/img/dot-net-koans-logo.svg" />